jlau729/deep-learning/README.md

 #### WeatherDataset

-The dataset itself consists of inputs and labels.
+The dataset itself consists of inputs and targets.

 Each input is a Tensor of shape (input length, 19), where input length is the number of past points we want to0 use to predict the future points.
 In this project, the input length for all models was 12 (so we were using the past 12 hours worth of data).